-- Several other big-name bloggers have started their own podcasts, including Michael Hyatt, Michael Stelzner and Derek Halpern - and even more recently Seth Godin.
+- Several other big-name bloggers have started their podcasts, including Michael Hyatt, Michael Stelzner, and Derek Halpern – and even more recently Seth Godin.

 - I’ve become more confident as a person and better skilled as a speaker.
 It was the perfect stepping stone to conquering my fear of public speaking.
-Next year, I’ve already been booked to speak at 4 different events around the United States, and have been asked to speak at even more events around the world.
+Now, I do keynote speeches around the world – and I actually get paid for it!
+(Never thought that would happen!)

 Most importantly, the podcast has enabled me to build a stronger relationship with my audience – much stronger than I could ever do with just my blog alone.
 The language that people use when they describe listening to my podcast is as if I was there speaking to them in person:

 - “Thanks for keeping me company while I was…”

 - “I was scrambling, taking notes while you were talking about…”

-It’s incredible.
 I get emails every single day from listeners who have taken action and are seeing results because of the podcast.
-That is what’s so cool about all of this – people will listen, people will connect and people will take action.
+That’s what’s so cool about all of this – people will listen, people will connect and people will take action.
 As a content provider, that’s exactly what you want people to do, and when you feed your voice into people’s heads there is no chance to skim your content or take shortcuts.
-It’s you and them – one on one, except in reality it’s you and potentially millions of other people, all at the same time.
+It’s you and them – one on one – except in reality it’s you and potentially millions of other people, all at the same time.